botpress/botpress/docs/getting_started/trivia_content.md

 ---

+# Hands-on

+Now that you understand the concepts of Content Management, let's make a small change to our bot that covers all of the above concepts.

 ## Adding new Trivia Questions

 The easiest and recommended way to add new content is by using the GUI.
 Simple navigate to the bot dashboard and click the "Content" menu item.